 The Ardennes, land of legends, is home to mysteries and ancient Ardennes customs.
-Today, let me tell you about it four legends, the legend of the Nutons, the legend of the three brigands, the legend of Madame de Cormont's rock and the legend of Mahwot.
+Today, let me tell you about it four legends, the legend of the Nutons, the legend of the three brigands, the legend of the rock of Madame de Cormont, the legend of the Mahwot, the Ladies of the Meuse and the legend of the Pierre Haussée.
 Let's go together to discover the legends mysterious things attached to our territory.

 The legend of the Nutons of Fromelennes